obi23lipnik/bobi-selldrugs/README.md

 4. (optional) Update obi-selldrugs/data/drugs.lua with your chosen sellable drugs and event odds
 5. Update your server.cfg to ensure/start resource bobi-selldrugs
 - `ensure bobi-selldrugs`
-- Must be UNDER your chosen inventory resource, dpemotes, oxlib, qb-target and ox_mysql resources
+- Must be UNDER all dependencies
 6. Restart server

 ## Ingame example